khulnasoft/getnighthawk/docs/collections/_docs/functionality/performance-benchmarking.md

 section: "Performance Benchmarking"
 ---

-[Meshery](https://meshplay.io/) uses Nighthawk as one of its load generators to run performance benchmarking.
-Meshery is the canonical implementation of [Service Mesh Performance](https://smp-spec.io/), CNCF's service mesh performance benchmarking specification.
+[Meshplay](https://meshplay.io/) uses Nighthawk as one of its load generators to run performance benchmarking.
+Meshplay is the canonical implementation of [Service Mesh Performance](https://smp-spec.io/), CNCF's service mesh performance benchmarking specification.
 <br/>

 ## Performance Benchmarking Using meshplayctl

-`meshplayctl` is the command line interface of Meshery. `meshplayctl` along with other load generators,  `meshplayctl` can use Nighthawk to run performance benchmarks.
+`meshplayctl` is the command line interface of Meshplay. `meshplayctl` along with other load generators,  `meshplayctl` can use Nighthawk to run performance benchmarks.
 <br/>

 ## Install meshplayctl